falmatawako/falmatawako/README.md

 ### J.P.
 Morgan (San Francisco, CA)
 **Investment Banking Summer Analyst, Mergers and Acquisitions Group | June 2023 – August 2023**
-- Collaborated on 4 M&As and 1 shareholder activism deal within technology and healthcare industry
+- Collaborated on 4 M&As and 1 shareholder activism deal within the technology and healthcare industry
 - Conducted 10+ valuation analyses (DCF, LBO, etc.) and prepared presentation materials for clients
 - Engaged with 4 sets of stakeholders to improve and deliver on key performance metrics and goals
 - Notable Deals Staffed on: